shopware/shopware/changelog/_unreleased/2020-09-04-fix-infinite-loop-repository-iterator.md

 author_email:   behrens@heptacom.de
 author_github:  @JoshuaBehrens
 # Core
-* Fixed infinite loop when using the `RepositoryIterator`
+* Added default limit to criteria in the `RepositoryIterator` to prevent an infinite loop